 Now, it’s a beautiful shade of gray that fits in so much better with my style, and it’s out where it can be loved and appreciated again, instead of packed away in a basement.

-Then, one day I was at my parents’ house, after we had wrapped up most of the division of its contents.
+Then, one day I was at my parents’ house after we had wrapped up most of the division of its contents.
 This clock was one of the last few things still left hanging on the wall.
-It had been overlooked and ignored, probably because of its dated oak appearance, but in that moment, I knew I could make it perfect for my office.
+It had been overlooked and ignored, probably because of its dated oak appearance, but at that moment, I knew I could make it perfect for my office.

 With nothing but some painter’s tape and more of my favorite General Finishes Empire Gray Milk Paint, I had it upcycled in no time!